Darcy Olsen

 The seeds of the Center were planted when a social worker told Olsen that city shelters were overflowing with newborns due to the opioid epidemic.
 It was a call to arms she couldn’t ignore.
 In just a few years, Olsen took in ten boys and girls… and witnessed firsthand the system’s repeated failures, including sibling separations, prolonged cycles of entry and re-entry, and premature deaths.

-Olsen’s impact has garnered national acclaim.
-She received the Adoption Excellence Award from the U.S. Department of Health and Human Services for helping waiting children find families.
-The Congressional Coalition on Adoption Institute also named her an Angel in Adoption.
+In 2024, the Center was honored with the esteemed Norman Borlaug Humanitarian Award, a testament to its far-reaching impact.
+Olsen’s leadership has earned widespread recognition, including the Adoption Excellence Award from the U.S. Department of Health and Human Services for helping waiting children find families and the Congressional Coalition on Adoption Institute’s Angel in Adoption Award.
 Back home, the Arizona Capitol Times has honored her multiple times, naming her Non-Profit Leader of the Year (2023), Public Policy Leader of the Year (2023), and Arizona's Best Non-Profit Leader in 2024.

 Before founding the Center, Olsen directed the creation of Arizona’s empowerment scholarship accounts and wrote The Right to Try, spearheading the national movement to give terminally ill patients access to investigational medicines.
 For her leadership in these critical areas, Olsen received the honorable Bradley Prize.